Biblical Theology

 “All that were numbered in the camp of Judah were an hundred thousand and fourscore thousand and six thousand and four hundred, throughout their armies.
 These shall first set forth.”

 Context:The book of Numbers is the fourth book of the Bible and it continues the narrative of the Israelites’ journey from Egypt to the Promised Land.
-It primarily focuses on the organisation and census of the Israelite tribes, their encampment, and their subsequent march towards the land of Canaan.
+It primarily focuses on the organization and census of the Israelite tribes, their encampment, and their subsequent march towards the land of Canaan.

 The Camp of Judah:In Numbers 2, Moses is instructed by God to organise the Israelites into their respective tribal camps.
 The verse you mentioned specifically refers to the camp of the tribe of Judah.
 This tribe held a prominent position among the twelve tribes of Israel.
 It was the tribe from which King David and, ultimately, Jesus Christ would descend.